Clint-WooliesX/TourismProject/README.md

 ### SASS generated CSS style sheets:

-- SCSS style sheets have been used
+- SCSS stylesheets have been used
 - BEM naming convention used for Block, elements and modifiers
 - I have made use of
   - Variables